eclipse-symphony/symphony/docs/symphony-book/providers/target-providers/helm_provider.md

 2: The chart version is ignored when full chart URL is used in the `helm.repo` property.

+3：The chart name will not be use only when prefix is `http` and suffix is not `.tgz`

 Find full scenarios at [this location](../../../samples/canary/solution.yaml)